 At Wupatki, you will have the opportunity to explore a variety of pueblos and learn more about how these ancient tribes lived and entertained themselves more than 900 years ago.
 It’s crazy to think about the effort these people went through to farm and collect water in an arid area with so little rainfall.

-Most visitors walk right by without noticing the blowhole, a rare geologic feature, of which only a handful are found throughout the country.
-Wupatki’s blowhole is a strange sight found in the middle of nowhere in the Northern Arizona desert, so do not miss out on this rare opportunity!
+Most visitors walk right by without noticing the blowhole, a rare geologic feature.
+Wupatki’s blowhole is even stranger due to the middle of nowhere location in the Northern Arizona desert.